metio/terraform-provider-k8s/docs/data-sources/beegfs_csi_netapp_com_beegfs_driver_v1_manifest.md

 Optional:

-- `config` (Attributes) The primary configuration structure containing all of the custom configuration (beegfs-client.conf keys/values andadditional CSI driver specific fields) associated with a single BeeGFS file system except for sysMgmtdHost, which isspecified elsewhere.
+- `config` (Attributes) The primary configuration structure containing all of the custom configuration (beegfs-client.conf keys/values and additional CSI driver specific fields) associated with a single BeeGFS file system except for sysMgmtdHost, which is specified elsewhere.
 WARNING: This structure includes a beegfsClientConf field.
-This field may not be rendered inform view by OpenShift or other graphical interfaces, but it can be critical in some environments.
-Add or modify itin YAML view. (see [below for nested schema](#nestedatt--spec--plugin_config--config))
+This field may not be rendered in form view by OpenShift or other graphical interfaces, but it can be critical in some environments.
+Add or modify it in YAML view. (see [below for nested schema](#nestedatt--spec--plugin_config--config))
 - `file_system_specific_configs` (Attributes List) A list of file system specific configurations that override the default configuration for specific file systems. (see [below for nested schema](#nestedatt--spec--plugin_config--file_system_specific_configs))
-- `node_specific_configs` (Attributes List) A list of node specific configurations that override file system specific configurations and the defaultconfiguration on specific nodes. (see [below for nested schema](#nestedatt--spec--plugin_config--node_specific_configs))
+- `node_specific_configs` (Attributes List) A list of node specific configurations that override file system specific configurations and the default configuration on specific nodes. (see [below for nested schema](#nestedatt--spec--plugin_config--node_specific_configs))

 <a id="nestedatt--spec--plugin_config--config"></a>
 ### Nested Schema for `spec.plugin_config.config`

 Optional:

 - `beegfs_client_conf` (Map of String) A map of additional key value pairs matching key value pairs in the beegfs-client.conf file.
-Seebeegfs-client.conf for more details.
-Values MUST be specified as strings, even if they appear to be integers orbooleans (e.g. '8000', not 8000 and 'true', not true).
+See beegfs-client.conf for more details.
+Values MUST be specified as strings, even if they appear to be integers or booleans (e.g. '8000', not 8000 and 'true', not true).
 - `conn_interfaces` (List of String) A list of interfaces the BeeGFS client service can communicate over (e.g. 'ib0' or 'eth0').
-Often not required.See beegfs-client.conf for more details.
+Often not required.
+See beegfs-client.conf for more details.
 - `conn_net_filter` (List of String) A list of subnets the BeeGFS client service can use for outgoing communication (e.g. '10.10.10.10/24').
-Oftennot required.
+Often not required.
 See beegfs-client.conf for more details.
 - `conn_rdma_interfaces` (List of String) A list of interfaces the BeeGFS client will use for outbound RDMA connections.
-This is used in supportof the BeeGFS multi-rail feature.
-This feature does not depend on or use the connInterfaces parameter.This feature requires the BeeGFS client version 7.3.0 or later.
+This is used in support of the BeeGFS multi-rail feature.
+This feature does not depend on or use the connInterfaces parameter.
+This feature requires the BeeGFS client version 7.3.0 or later.
-- `conn_tcp_only_filter` (List of String) A list of subnets in which RDMA communication cannot or should not be established (e.g. '10.10.10.11/24').Often not required.
+- `conn_tcp_only_filter` (List of String) A list of subnets in which RDMA communication cannot or should not be established (e.g. '10.10.10.11/24').
+Often not required.
 See beegfs-client.conf for more details.

 <a id="nestedatt--spec--plugin_config--file_system_specific_configs"></a>